That God forbid, that made me first your slave,

 ‘hell’.
 Because the ideal as the absolute good is unmitigated sensation, it

 becomes indistinguishable from its evil consequence.
 Sonnet 58 details the

 wrong that comes from thinking ‘no ill’ (57.14).
 Together sonnets 57 and 58

 assert that the idealised male God, divorced from the capacity to determine

-right and wrong, readily becomes its logical opposite, the evil of ‘hell’.
+right and wrong, readily becomes its logical counterpart, the evil of ‘hell’.

 If there be nothing new, but that which is,

 When the Sonnets are compared with those of other sonneteers, only

 Shakespeare’s are based in nature and have an increase argument logically